pigsly/CreateTableScriptFromExcel/README.md

 - constraint script.
 - primary key and foreign key.

-This version only for oracle.
+This first version only for oracle